Disbursement and refunds

 The refund process

-The refund process begins the following Monday or Tuesday after financial aid has paid to your eBill.
+The refund process will begin on the Monday or Tuesday following financial aid's payment on your eBill.

 Wayne State University issues refunds to students' accounts once a week.
 Refunds can be released in two ways:

 1. Direct deposit into an existing U.S. checking or savings account

 2. Paper check mailed to the address on file with WSU

 Accounts may be viewed in Academica to determine if a refund has been issued.

 Students may enroll in direct deposit by logging into Academica.
 Select Financial Records, Direct Deposit Student Refunds and follow the instructions.

 Paper checks are mailed beginning on the first day of the semester and bi-weekly thereafter.
 Students must keep their address current, as checks are mailed to the most current mailing address in Academica.
 A refund will only be generated if an active address is on file.